arpitjain099/phoenix/python/projects/phiphi/README.md

 ## Databases

-In phiphi there are two database:
+In phiphi there are two types of database:
-- platform: This is the main database for the project.
-It contains configurations for the all projects.
-For test and production Postgres is used.
+- platform: This is the main database for the user platform.
+It contains contains configurations for users, workspaces, and projects.
+There is a single test and single production Postgres database.
-- project: This is the database for the project.
-It contains the data for the project.
-For production bigquery is used, for test a mix of sqlite and bigquery is used.
+- project: There is a separate database for every project.
+This contains the scraped and processed data for the project.
+There are as many project DBs as there are projects, plus more testing and development.
+Bigquery is used for project databases in production, and a mixture of sqlite and bigquery is used for testing and development.

 Both databases are managed by alembic and use SQLAlchemy to define the tables/ORM models.